silverstar33/monitrix/readme.md

 ├── requirements.txt
 └── README.md
 ```

-##📦 Future Enhancements
+### 📦 Future Enhancements
 - Package dashboard & agent as a .exe (single-click)
--Add Slack/Email alerting system
+- Add Slack/Email alerting system
--Add Docker support for easy deployment
+- Add Docker support for easy deployment
--More Features will be added according to Requirements and needs
+- More Features will be added according to Requirements and needs
 ---

-## 🧡 Made with love in India 🇮🇳
+## 🧡 Made with love in India